kkharidev/python_project/README.md

 ![](/imagesreadme/userloggedin.png)

 <h2>ADMIN-PANEL </h2>
+<h3>Use /admin on the events website url to go to admin panel </h3>
 <br>
 An admin of the site can add or delete events/main banner using the admin panel.An admin can give other users<br>
 various types of permission for adding events,login to admin pannel etc.